greeny277/inductive_logic_programming/doc/notizen.md

 \end{align*}
 - $P$ is the set of predicate symbols with arity $\geq 0$.

-Literals are atoms too, which also can be negated.
+Literals are atoms, which can be negated too.

 ### Semantic